QCD Evolution of Superfast Quarks: Experimental Evidence for Superfast Quarks

-{\bf Experimental Evidence for Superfast Quarks:} The first attempt to probe superfast quarks was made by the BCDMS collaboration\cite{BCDMS} in measuring the nuclear structure function $F_{2A}$ in deep-inelastic scattering of 200~GeV muons from a ${}^{12}$C target.
-The experiment covered the region of $52 \le Q^2 \le 200$~GeV$^2$ and $x\le 1.3$, for the first time extracting the $F_{2A}$ structure functions for $\langle Q^2 \rangle$ values of $61$, $85$ and $150$~GeV$^2$ and $x=0.85$, $0.95$, $1.05$, $1.15$ and $1.30$.
-For these regions the {\em per nucleon} $F_{2A}$ has been fitted in the form:
+The first attempt to probe superfast quarks was made by the BCDMS collaboration~\cite{Benvenuti:1994bb} in measuring the nuclear structure function $F_{2A}$ in deep-inelastic scattering of 200~GeV muons from a ${}^{12}$C target.
+The experiment covered the region of $52 \le Q^2 \le 200$~GeV$^2$ and $x\le 1.3$, for the first time extracting the $F_{2A}$ structure function for $\langle Q^2 \rangle$ values of $61$, $85$ and $150$~GeV$^2$ at $x=0.85$, $0.95$, $1.05$, $1.15$, and $1.30$.
+For these regions the per-nucleon $F_{2A}$ was fit to the form

 obtaining $s=16.5\pm 0.6$ for the slope factor.
-Such an exponent required a larger strength in the high momentum distribution of the nucleons in nuclei than the simple mean field Fermi momentum distribution can provide.
-However the amount of short-range correlations needed to agree with the data was very marginal.
+Such an exponent required a larger strength in the high momentum distribution of nucleons in nuclei than the simple mean-field Fermi momentum distribution can provide.
+However the amount of short-range correlations (that generate the high momentum strength) needed to agree with the data was very marginal.

-The second experiment was done by the CCFR collaboration\cite{CCFR} using the neutrino and antineutrino beams in which the {\em per nucleon} $F_{2A}$ structure function for ${}^{56}$Fe was measured in the charged current sector for $\langle Q^2 \rangle= 125$~GeV$^2$ and $0.6 \le x \le 1.2$.
+The second experiment was done by the CCFR collaboration~\cite{Vakili:1999qt} using neutrino and antineutrino beams and measured the per nucleon $F_{2A}$ structure function for ${}^{56}$Fe in the charged current sector for $\langle Q^2 \rangle= 125$~GeV$^2$ and $0.6 \le x \le 1.2$.
 The experiment did not measure the absolute magnitudes of $F_{2A}$, but obtained the slope of the $x$ distribution in the form of Eq.~(\ref{slope}), with the exponent being evaluated as $s=8.3\pm 0.7 \pm 0.7$.
 This result was in clear contradiction with the BCDMS result, requiring a much larger high-momentum component in the wave function of the ${}^{56}$Fe nucleus.
-The required high-momentum component was somewhat larger than the one deduced from the quasi-elastic electroproduction in the $x>1$ region\cite{FSDS,Kim1,Kim2,FominSRC,newprops,proa2}.
+The required high-momentum component was much larger than the one deduced from quasi-elastic electroproduction in the $x>1$ region~\cite{Frankfurt:1993sp,Egiyan:2003vg,Egiyan:2005hs,Fomin:2011ng,Sargsian:2012sm,McGauley:2011qc}.